What Is “Quand Même” in English? 8 Ways to Use This Essential French Phrase

 And that’s just the start of it.
 Some uses of quand même even carry a certain soupçon (hint) of emotion.
 Whether it’s disappointment, annoyance or surprise, quand même can set the emotional tone of a sentence.

-Which is why there isn’t really one concrete translation for quand même in English.
+This is why there isn’t really one concrete translation for quand même in English.

 Instead, there are several English equivalents to this versatile phrase that can help you learn how to use it correctly in any context.